How to end your work day on time

-Ending work on time (and I mean both physically working AND thinking about work) is one of the most important things you can learn how to do.
-Learning how to uphold your work/life boundaries will have you enjoying your downtime AND feeling refreshed and ready to head back into work on Monday.
+Ending work on time (and I mean both physically working AND thinking about work) will have you enjoying your downtime AND feeling refreshed and ready to head back into work on Monday.

 1. Doubting that you've done enough so you keep doing more and more and more - way beyond what you've planned to do for the day.

 This stems from a lack of self-trust.
-This is a more in-depth topic that I'm not to dive into today.
-Essentially, what I mean by 'a lack of self-trust' is: you don't trust that your decisions are the right one so you overcompensate by overworking.
+You don't trust that your decisions are the right one so you overcompensate by overworking.

 If you loved this and want to take this work deeper click here to schedule a free consult